amerhany/laravel-translation/README.md

 After successfully installing the package, follow these steps to begin using it effectively

 ### Translate Language Files
 To translate a language file, use the `translateFile` method provided by the `TranslationService`.
-This method dispatches translation jobs in batches and returns a batch ID for tracking progress.

 ```php
 use Amir\TranslationService\Services\TranslationService;